Digital Camera Glossary

 See image sensor.

 A popular form of removable media originally developed by SanDisk.
-CompactFlash cards are used in some digital cameras (especially digital SLRs), PDAs and handhelds, and other small portable digital devices.
-They are available in a range of capacities up to 8GB, or even more.
-UDMA (Ultra Direct Memory Access) CompactFlash cards offer higher data transfer speeds than standard CF cards when used with UDMA-enabled digital SLR cameras and card readers.
+CompactFlash cards are used in some digital cameras (especially digital SLRs) and other small portable digital devices.
+They are available in a range of capacities up to 64GB, or even more.
+UDMA (Ultra Direct Memory Access) CompactFlash cards offer higher data transfer speeds than standard CF cards when used with UDMA-enabled digital SLR cameras and card readers and the UDMA modes are rated by number from 0-7, with higher numbers meaning faster transfer speeds .
 This is great for folks who use their camera's movie mode, or need to shoot a lot of photos in quick succession and download them rapidly to their computer.

 Continuous autofocus mode